London Tickets

 A royal Christmas outside the Palace gates

-Please note that there are no Christmas events or tours held inside the Buckingham Palace State Rooms that are accessible to the public.
-The Palace is not open to visitors during the winter months.
-This guide refers to ways you can celebrate Christmas in the area surrounding the Palace, which is a major festive hub.
+Please note that there are no events held inside the Buckingham Palace State Rooms that are accessible to the public on Christmas Day.
+This guide refers to ways you can celebrate Christmas in the area surrounding the Palace.

 Christmas lights shaped like angels over a busy London street on Christmas Eve.